xilinchen/personal_web/content/post/First_shiny_app/index.md

 ```

-In the `mainPanel`, here is where you could define all your output, for example, tables, plots or a sentence.
+The `mainPanel`is where you can define all your outputs, for example, tables, plots or a sentence.

 Let's add a table.